|

 "Whilst you're here, love, you might as well buy me a drink."

-"Ohvery well.
-Please give her whatever she wants, landlord,"
+give her whatever she wants, landlord," he said.

 The landlord poured a measure of clear spirit into a horn tumbler